cnorick/curse-of-strahd-notes/Session Notes/Session 3.md

 The party agrees to help.
 When they ask where the basement is, [[Rosevalda|Rose]] points to a dollhouse in the corner of the room.
 From this dollhouse, the party learns all the secrets to the house, including a secret doorway in the storage room.
 Before heading to the basement, the party levels up, takes a long rest, and scours the rest of the house for missed loot (they can see where it is from the replica dollhouse).
 Notably, [[Pelanil]] finds a very expensive-looking platinum necklace with a topaz pendant.

 Rested up, the party makes their way to the storage room, the kids choosing to stay behind. [[Elora]] finds a chest with the bones of who [[Shalooti]] realizes is Margaret, the nanny.
-She seems to have been stabbed
+She seems to have been stabbed to death. [[Pelanil]] also scoops up these bones to take with him.

 ## Into the Dungeon
+The party opens the secret door and descends deep into the basement.
+They're greeted at the bottom of the stairs by a

 ## Cultist Quarters